ydataai/ydata-synthetic/docs/synthetic_data/faqs.md

 Let’s see how you can get both right:

 ### Python Versions
-Note that `ydata-synthetic` currently requires Python >=3.9, < 3.11 so if you're trying to run our code in Google Colab, then you need to [update your Google Colab’s Python version](https://stackoverflow.com/questions/68657341/how-can-i-update-google-colabs-python-version/68658479#68658479) accordingly.
+Note that `ydata-sdk` currently requires Python >=3.9, < 3.13 so if you're trying to run our code in Google Colab, then you need to [update your Google Colab’s Python version](https://stackoverflow.com/questions/68657341/how-can-i-update-google-colabs-python-version/68658479#68658479) accordingly.
 The same goes for your development environment.

 ### Virtual Environments
 A lot of troubleshooting arises due to misalignments between environments and package requirements.